-Food-truck alliance offers free meals to homeless teens in Spokane
+Food truck alliance offers free meals to homeless teens

 “For some of these students, it’s critical because we have identified over 50 teenagers who are legitimately homeless in the Valley with no family or who are separated from families, just out on their own on the streets or surfing couches.”

-Epefanio, of the food-truck association, said he hopes the program will be successful and can be expanded next year.
+Epefanio, of the food truck association, said he hopes the program will be successful and can be expanded next year.

 Teens appear to be regularly using their punch cards, and he plans to get an official count by the season’s end, he said.